-Loneliness and the feeling that life lacks meaning are things I often hear about in my 1:1 work.
+Loneliness and the feeling that life lacks meaning are things I often hear about in my 1:1 coaching work.
 And, our modern ways of living have a huge role to play in this.
-Life today has become more anonymous-transactional than it has ever been.
+Life today is more anonymous-transactional than it has ever been.
 By this I mean that human interactions are becoming more detached and abstract, therefore less meaningful.
 Through technology, we are connected to each other more than ever before, but are we really connecting with each other?
-Anonymous-transactional living is at play.
+Anonymous transactional living is at play.

 What’s going on?

 (I) The sheer volume of people we interact with on a daily basis, physically and virtually